-Facilities are short-term residential programs that provide rehabilitation services to consumers with a substance use disorder diagnosis when determined by a Medical Director or LPHA as medically necessary and in accordance with an individualized treatment plan.
+Facilities are short-term residential programs that provide rehabilitation services to consumers with a substance use disorder diagnosis when determined by a Medical Director or LPHA as medically necessary.
 These services are intended to be individualized to treat the functional deficits identified in the ASAM Criteria.
 The daily regimen and structured patterns of activities are intended to restore cognitive functioning and build behavioral patterns within a community.

-- 214.1 The contracting Provider must receive prior authorization for residential services before admitting a consumer into a withdrawal management or residential services as described in Placement Section 202. - 214.2 Residential services are provided to non-perinatal (male and female), perinatal and adolescents. - 214.3 Services are intended to be individualized to treat the functional deficits identified in the ASAM Criteria.
-In the residential treatment environment, an individual's functional cognitive deficits may require treatment that is primarily slower paced, more concrete and repetitive in nature. - 214.4 Each consumer shall live on the premises and shall be supported in their efforts to restore, maintain and apply interpersonal and independent living skills and access community support systems. - 214.5 Providers and residents work collaboratively to define barriers, set priorities, establish goals, create individualized treatment plans, and solve problems.
-Goals include sustaining abstinence, preparing for relapse triggers, improving personal health and social functioning, and engaging in continuing care. - 214.6 Adults, ages 21 and over, may receive up to two continuous short-term residential regimens per 365-day period.
-A short-term residential regimen is defined as one (1) residential stay in a DHCS licensed facility for a maximum of ninety (90) days per 365-day period. - 214.7 An adult consumer may receive one thirty (30) day extension, if that extension is medically necessary, per 365-day period. - 214.8 Adolescent consumers, under the age of 21, may receive a thirty (30) day extension if that extension is determined to be medically necessary.
-Adolescent consumers are limited to one (1) extension per year.
+- 214.1 The contracting Provider must receive prior authorization for residential services before admitting a consumer into a withdrawal management or residential services as described in Placement Section 202. - 214.2 Residential services are provided to non-perinatal (male and female), perinatal and adolescents and include assessment, care coordination, counseling (individual and group), family therapy, medication services, MAT for OUD, MAT for AUD and non-opioid SUDs, patient education, recovery services, and SUD crisis intervention services. - 214.3 Services are intended to be individualized to treat the functional deficits identified in the ASAM Criteria.
+In the residential treatment environment, an individual's functional cognitive deficits may require treatment that is primarily slower paced, more concrete and repetitive in nature. - 214.4 Each consumer shall live on the premises and shall be supported in their efforts to restore, maintain and apply interpersonal and independent living skills and access community support systems. - 214.5 Providers and residents work collaboratively to define barriers, planning for the provision of services for all persons including those with a disability, set priorities,

+- establish goals, create individualized treatment plans, and solve problems.
+Goals include sustaining abstinence, preparing for relapse triggers, improving personal health and social functioning, and engaging in continuing care. - 214.6 Adults, ages 21 and over, may receive medically necessary continuous short-term residential regimens.
+A short-term residential regimen is defined as one (1) residential stay in a DHCS licensed facility for a maximum of sixty (60) days. - 214.7 An adult consumer may receive one thirty (30) day extension, if that extension is medically necessary. - 214.8 Adolescent consumers, under the age of 21, may receive a thirty (30) day extension if that extension is determined to be medically necessary.
 Adolescent consumers receiving residential treatment shall be stabilized as soon as possible and moved down to a less intensive level of treatment.
 Nothing in the DMC-ODS or in this paragraph overrides any EPSDT requirements.
-EPSDT adolescent consumers may also receive a longer length of stay based on medical necessity. - 214.9 Perinatal consumers may receive lengths of stay up to the length of the pregnancy and postpartum period (60 days after the pregnancy ends.) - 214.10 If determined to be medically necessary, perinatal consumers may receive a longer length of stay than those described above. - 214.11 See Perinatal and post-partum services for more information.

-- 214.A DHCS ASAM Levels Residential Info Notice - 214.B DHCS Medically Managed Residential and WM 3.7 & 4.0 Info Notice - 214.C DHCS Residential Authorization Info Notice
+EPSDT adolescent consumers may also receive a longer length of stay based on medical necessity. - 214.9 Perinatal consumers may receive lengths of stay up to the length of the pregnancy and postpartum period (60 days after the pregnancy ends.) - 214.10 If determined to be medically necessary, perinatal consumers may receive a longer length of stay than those described above. - 214.11 See Perinatal and post-partum services for more information. - 214.A DHCS ASAM Levels Residential Info Notice - 214.B DHCS Medically Managed Residential and WM 3.7 & 4.0 Info Notice - 214.C DHCS Residential Authorization Info Notice